About Rod Fleming: I am a Scottish multimedia artist and writer, with a long career as a freelance journalist and photographer.

 1979-80 Exeter College of Art & Design Foundation Certificate

 Freelance writer and photographer specialising in culture, travel, health, politics, the arts and media.
-Currently based in France but travel worldwide.
+Currently based in the Philippines and the UK but travel worldwide.
 Experienced copywriter and editor.
+Research projects in Human Sexuality and Transsexualism.

 Founded and operated Rod Fleming Media, a media consultancy, photography and PR business with various high profile clients.